thinkhero/dcrdocs/docs/faq/proof-of-stake/general.md

 And THEN you still need the PoW miners to confirm the votes.
 If they think someone is trying to game the system, they can choose to invalidate blocks.

-So basically this is close to impossible, even if a single person has a HUGE percentage of DCR.
+So basically this is close to impossible, even if a single person has a HUGE percentage of HC.

 But then we come to the stake pools.
 Stake pools, while not having access to any of their users' funds, do have the ability to change votes on tickets assigned to them.
 This is why it is suggested that when joining a stake pool, people don't just go for the largest one.
 Decred is short for 'decentralised credit' so part of the spirit of PoS is ensuring that the PoS stake pools don't get too large in relation to the others.
 However, even the largest at almost 20% would still only get on average one vote per block.